Baseball - Major Division RulesUpdatedFriday April 23, 2021 byFranklin Little League.

 11. Batting helmets in Majors need to have an approved NOCSAE label.

 12. At the end of the game, the “home team” manager shall confirm with the “visiting team” manager and agree to the final score of the game.
-Within 4 hours of the end of the game the “home team” manager shall input the score into the league administration system, “Sports Illustrated Play."
+Within 4 hours of the end of the game the “home team” manager shall input the score into the league administration system, “Sports SignUp Play."

 13. After the game please promptly clean up your dugout and ensure the field is available for the next team to use on time